-All slab-on-grade floors including heated slab-on-grade floors and unheated slab-on-grade floors, shall have comply with the insulation values specified in Tables 5.5-0 though 5.5-8.
+All slab-on-grade floors including heated slab-on-grade floors and unheated slab-on-grade floors, shall comply with the insulation values specified in Tables 5.5-0 though 5.5-8.
 Perimeters shall be insulated on the exterior side of the slab foundation wall.
+All slab-on-grade floors in conditioned spaces shall have minimum R-5 continuous insulation under the slab.